scalableminds/webknossos/docs/datasets.md

 - KNOSSOS file hierarchy
 - [Read more about the supported file formats and details](./data_formats.md#conversion-with-webknossosorg)

-Once the data is uploaded (and potentially converted), you can further configure a dataset [Settings](#configuring-datasets) and double-check layer properties, finetune access rights & permissions, or set default values for rendering.
+Once the data is uploaded (and potentially converted), you can further configure a dataset's[Settings](#configuring-datasets) and double-check layer properties, finetune access rights & permissions, or set default values for rendering.

 ### Working with Zarr datasets
 webKnossos supports loading and remotely streaming [Zarr](https://zarr.dev) datasets from a remote HTTP server or the cloud. webKnossos supports loading Zarr v2 datasets according to the [OME NGFF v0.4 spec](https://ngff.openmicroscopy.org/latest/).

-webKnossos can load several Zarr sources and assemble into a webKnossos dataset with several layer, e.g. one Zarr file/source for the `color` layer and one Zarr file/source for a `segmentation` layer.
+webKnossos can load several Zarr sources and assemble them into a webKnossos dataset with several layers, e.g. one Zarr file/source for the `color` layer and one Zarr file/source for a `segmentation` layer.

 1. From the *Datasets* tab in the user dashboard, click the *Add Dataset* button.
 2. Select the *Add Remote Zarr Dataset*